jake-peyser/Desmos-Projects/README.md

 Desmos is an online graphing calculator that is more than meets the eye as Optimus Prime once said.
-It can graph much more than mathematical functions.
-Potential features range from physics simulations to amazing visualizations of mathematical principles.
+It can graph much more than just y=f(x).
+Greater features range from physics simulations to amazing visualizations of mathematical principles.
 I've included a list of most of the graphs (links) I've created over the years for both personal use and tutoring.

 Here's a teaser for a few of the graphs: